We generally prefer using books and teachers. But language learning apps are good sometimes. Here are our favourites.

 Thirdly, sometimes the sentence fragments (in any language, using either Speechling or Glossika) are incomplete translations.
 For example, the English sentence might be “No, I don’t think so.”
 Then the Arabic sentence might be “I don’t think she’s coming”.
 The difference would be between the fact there is no clean translation for the word concept “so” in Arabic, but that fragment was part of a larger dialogue.
 It’s easy to see what’s going on though and doesn’t really hurt learning.

-Despite those flaws, I still use it every day and will continue to for many languages.
+Despite those flaws, I still use sentence banks every day and will continue to for many languages.

 italki – The Easiest Way to Study a Language Online

 Conversation skills are indispensable to learning.
 One of the hardest parts is finding people to speak to and who can teach you a language at a reasonable price, in a convenient way. italki’s mission is to make sure we don’t lose the human element in language learning.
 From the website: